 I ask students to conduct themselves as professionals in the field and articulate their opinions in an educated manner.
 During final presentations of major projects, I require that students come prepared to sell their peers on how they solved a design problem as if they were in an interview or a client meeting.

-I appreciate the relationships I have made with students and have been gratified to receive high course evaluations.
+I appreciate the relationships I have made with students and have been gratified to receive high ratings on my course evaluations.
 I love when students reach out to me to get my opinion on projects or professional client work—even after they graduate.
 My feelings are indescribable when students move on to their careers and thank me for the role I have had in molding them into professionals.
 I always remind them that I was just there to point them in the right direction, and that they did all the work.

 I look forward to further establishing myself as a design educator where I can grow with the field, embrace new technology, and continue to learn, research, and influence the design community and future designers.